Ahmed-Arafat10/Linux-Documentation/Session #4.md

                                  -18 : Resume a process

 EX:

     kill -9 1272

-   pkill -9 sleep -> will terminate all sleep process in system
+   - Terminate all sleep process in system {pkill}

+    pkill -9 sleep

 - Show all processes running in background only (when you used [&] in command)